bandprotocol/oracle-consumer/README.md

 ### Running Consumer Chain
-This guide will provide instructions on how to install the `consumerd` binary and run the cli on a server.
+This guide will provide instructions on how to install the `oracle-consumerd` binary and run the CLI on a server.
 By following these steps, you will have the binary properly set up and ready to use.

 ##### Install ignite CLI